mcheriyath/helper-scripts/custodian/README.md

 * [Reported Issues](https://github.com/capitalone/cloud-custodian/issues/1311)

 ## TODO
-- Once verified the tagcompliance need to update the SQS with the ownerContact details so that a message can be posted on slack or emailed directly to him
+- Once verified the tagcompliance need to update the SQS with the ownerContact details so that a message can be posted on slack or emailed directly to the owner
-- Add a for loop in the fetch-sqs-post-slack.py to get multiple messages and post it to slack
+- Add a for loop in the fetch-sqs-post-slack.py to get multiple messages and post the messages to slack
 - Proper output if there is no messages in the queue